jiahuanglin/jiahuanglin.github.io/_posts/2022-01-03-my-notes-of-reading-effective-c++.md

 > Following is my note of reading effective c++ (this is an on-going post)

 # Copy all parts of an object
-In a mature object-oriented C++ system, there are only two ways of copying objects: copy constructors and assignment operators referred to as copy functions.
-Copy functions are compiler-generated functions by default (see Item 5: Functions that are silently declared and called by C++), and the default copy function does copy the object in its entirety.
-Still, sometimes we choose to overload the copy function.
-And that's where the problem is!
+In a mature object-oriented C++ system, there are only two ways of copying objects: `copy constructors` and `assignment operators` referred to as `copy` functions.
+Copy functions are compiler-generated functions by default, and the default copy function does copy the object in its entirety.
+Still, sometimes we choose to `overload` the copy function.
+And that's where the problem arises!

-A correct implementation of the copy function would look like this:
+A correct implementation of the `copy` function would look like this:
 ```c++
 class Customer{
   string name;